-The two figures above outline both the original and modified architecture for a smartphone using the Marvell PXA310 application processor, a Hi-Speed USB 2.0 On-The-Go (OTG) port and a high speed SD controller port.
+The two figures above outline both the original and modified architecture for an enterprise PDA using the Marvell PXA310 application processor, a Hi-Speed USB 2.0 OTG port and Compact Flash (CF) expansion port.